-"With the banking industry under enormous pressure to conform to new national, European and international regulations, this continuing regulatory reform means that demand for people conversant with the regulations and practicalities of finance is extremely high," said Chad Lawson, Associate Director at Robert Walters.
+"With the banking industry under enormous pressure to conform to new national, European and international regulations, this continuing regulatory reform means that demand for people conversant with the regulations and practicalities of finance is extremely high," said Emily Hamburg, Senior Manager at Robert Walters.

 Employers are now offering exciting career development opportunities, good salaries and attractive benefits to find the right people.

 Emily Hamburg continues, "We're seeing shortages across the board and at the moment; there's huge demand in financial crime specialisms such as AML [anti-money laundering], enhanced due diligence and specific product advisory roles where you're advising the front office."

 There are a few specialist masters degrees and other courses with a regulatory focus, including some offered by Reading University and Henley Business School's ICMA Centre, but most educational institutions have been slow to reflect compliance's rising importance.

 Low levels of graduate recruitment into compliance are a challenge for employers, but this is changing.
 Where banks used to see compliance as a cost rather than an income generator, it is now a core function.